lvh/lvh.github.io/posts/reverse-ungineering.rst

 to work, we didn't really understand what was going on. [#tor]_ Carnot was building engines long before anyone realized he had stumbled upon one of the most fundamental properties of the universe.
 Nobody was doing metaphysics.
-Sadi just wanted a better steam engine.
+Sadi wanted a better steam engine.

 To me, saying that I-beam was dimensioned with the help of beam theory is about as far from the truth as saying that a software project was